bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ### Results

-The model had to learn how to handle sharp turns, varying road textures, and different borders that lined the edges of the road.
+This project was very challenging, interesting and rewarding.
+I never thought I would be cheering for an autonomous car to successfully drive around the track without leaving the road.

-<i>I posted a video recording of my autonomous car navigating the test track in autonomous mode [here](https://youtu.be/a6wvZnbKRT4)</i>
+<i>I had a little fun and posted a video recording of my autonomous car navigating the test track in autonomous mode on [YouTube](https://youtu.be/a6wvZnbKRT4)</i>

 ### References